 Predictive consumer analytics helps you understand user behaviour and how customers will react to your attempts to nudge them to take specific actions.
 A predictive analytics tool helps you test different possibilities, so you can make a cost-effective decision with a higher probability of success.

-Knowing what product purchase behaviours affect conversion helps you understand what to maximise the conversion rates. there is no substitute for time, and a PPS solution improves over time, and more data is added for each consumer.
+Knowing what product purchase behaviour affects a conversion helps you understand how to maximise the conversion rates. there is no substitute for time, and a hyper-personalisation solution improves over time, and more data is added for each consumer.

 You can use customer predictive analytics for:

-• Pricing: Autonomous PPS Predictive analytics selects the right priced products for each consumer too.
-With traditional solution you have to experiment with different prices, and if you discover some people are abandoning their shopping carts at a higher price, you would have to opt to send a follow-up email with a discount offer.
-PPS automatically selects the price pertinent to that shopper.
+- Pricing: Autonomous hyper-personalisation solutions select the right-priced products for each consumer too.
+With a traditional solution, you have to experiment with different prices, and if you discover some people are abandoning their shopping carts at a higher price, you would have to opt to send a follow-up email with a discount offer.
+It autonomously selects the price pertinent to that shopper.
 If it becomes aware of adjustments, i.e. through price point items being purchased which is an anomaly to previous purchase behaviour it automatically adjusts in a nano-second.

-• Cross-sell and upsell: Increasing customer lifetime value (CLV) through cross-selling and upselling is easier with predictive consumer analytics.
-Based on historical data, the algorithm may alert you that fashionistas who buy new season brands to stay up to date with their look, but also like to buy sale items.
-PPS uses this opportunity select from alternate ends of the spectrum, which isn’t otherwise spotted, except by a machine learning algorithm.
+- Cross-sell and upsell: Increasing customer lifetime value (CLV) through cross-selling and upselling is easier with predictive consumer analytics.
+Based on historical data, the algorithm may alert you that fashionistas who buy new season brands stay up to date with their look but also like to buy sale items.
+Hyper-personalisation software uses this opportunity to select from alternate ends of the spectrum, which isn’t otherwise spotted, except by a machine learning algorithm.

-Research companies including McKinsey, Bain, Forrester and Statista all agree that the ROI of PPS is 20-times that of traditional email marketing, omni-channel marketing and online personalisation software combined.
+Research companies including McKinsey, Bain, Forrester and Statista all agree that the ROI of it is 20 times that of traditional email marketing, omnichannel marketing and online personalisation software combined.

 Reducing customer churn with predictive analytics